ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 network is out of scope.
 For example, this can be accomplished on some operating systems using a TUN interface.
 How this is done is deliberately not specified and will be left to individual implementations.

+## Trust

+All the use-cases described in {{use-cases}} require some level of trust between endpoints.
+However, how this trust is established and what decisions endpoints make based on this trust is considered out of scope.
+For example, if an endpoint doesn't sufficiently trust its peer, it would be well advised to validate the IP addresses used by that peer - however that is considered out of scope for the document that will describe an IP proxying protocol.

 # Security Considerations